davidemms/OrthoFinder/README.md

 #### DIAMOND
 Available here: https://github.com/bbuchfink/diamond/releases

-Download the the latest release, extract it and copy the executable to a directory in your system path, e.g.:
+Download the latest release, extract it and copy the executable to a directory in your system path, e.g.:
 - `wget https://github.com/bbuchfink/diamond/releases/download/v0.9.22/diamond-linux64.tar.gz`
 - `tar xzf diamond-linux64.tar.gz`
 - `sudo cp diamond /usr/local/bin`

-or alternaitvely if you don't have root privileges, instead of the last step above, add the directory containing the directory to your PATH variable.
+or alternatively if you don't have root privileges, instead of the last step above, add the directory containing the directory to your PATH variable.
-E.g
+E.g.
 - `mkdir ~/bin`
 - `cp diamond ~/bin`
 - ``export PATH=$PATH:~/bin/``